 Alternative A-There may be minimal disruption to the wildlife that inhabit the area.
 Disturbance may occur while the construction is being completed.
 After construction is complete and the area is reclaimed, there should be minimal impact.
 This project will also create more reliable water sources for wildlife in the area.
-Bird escape devices will be installed on the stock tanks.
+Alternative B- No Impact

-UNIQUE.
-ENDANGERED.
-FRAGILE OR LIMITED ENVIRONMENTAL RESOURCES:
+9. UNIQUE, ENDANGERED, FRAGILE OR LIMITED ENVIRONMENTAL RESOURCES: